-"Smack dab" in the middle of Mississippi sits the University of Mississippi Medical Center and Chief Health Information Officer John Showalter.
+"Smack dab" in the middle of Mississippi sits this prominent academic medical center.
 Like most academic facilities, they treat some of the most complex cases and sickest patients.
 But in Mississippi things are even more challenging.

-This reality sat heavy on Dr. Showalter's mind.
-One out of every 10 patients leaving UMMC suffered a heart attack within 12 months.
-“This has to stop” thought Dr. Showalter, “there simply has to be a better way.
+The complexity of the patient population was always a challenge.
+One out of every 10 patients leaving the hospital suffered a heart attack within 12 months.
+“This has to stop” thought the system's Chief Health Information Officer (CHIO), “there simply has to be a better way.
 If we could just predict patients at risk of a heart attack within a year, we could better allocate resources and improve the health of Mississippians.”

-So, Dr. Showalter looked to Jvion.
+So, the CHIO looked to Jvion.
 He knew that Jvion’s Cognitive Clinical Success Machine was extremely powerful and he knew the Jvion team.
 But could a vector be developed that would target Acute Myocardial Infarctions (AMIs)?
 And could we stand up the solution quickly?

 They got to work.
 Jvion worked to fine tune the machine to 12-month AMI risk.
-UMMC worked to validate the machine’s outputs, provide preferences, and deliver data support when needed.
+The provider worked to validate the machine’s outputs, provide preferences, and deliver data support when needed.

-After just a few months tuning the engine and integrating the machine’s outputs into Epic, Dr. Showalter and UMMC can take the entire population of patients and zero in on a target group of 1.5%.
+After just a few months tuning the engine and integrating the machine’s outputs into Epic, the hospital can take the entire population of patients and zero in on a target group of 1.5%.

 “This solution has helped us identify a previously unidentifiable population—patients at risk of an AMI in the next 12 months.
 This population will require new and unique interventions.
-And their identification will allow us to explore the most effective interventions to improve outcomes for this unique group,” said Dr. Showalter.
+And their identification will allow us to explore the most effective interventions to improve outcomes for this unique group,” said the CHIO.